-In 1990 Reynolds was hired as a part-time lecturer in the Department of Design, now part of the Department of Visual Arts, at BYU.
+In 1990, Reynolds was hired as a part-time lecturer in the Department of Design at BYU.
 The following year she became a full-time faculty member.
-As she completed her master's degree she was promoted to the rank of Assistant Professor and then to Associate Professor in 1998, after which she became a full Professor in 2006.
+As she completed her master's degree, she was promoted to the rank of Assistant Professor and then to Associate Professor in 1998, after which she became a full Professor in 2006.

-Despite her many obligations as Department Chair, Reynolds has continued to mentor students, enabling them to excel in their chosen fields.
+In 2005, Reynolds was appointed as Chair of the Department of Visual Arts.
+The appointment was renewed in 2008 and she served as the chair until the department again split in 2015 to the Departments of Art and Design.
+Despite her many obligations as Department Chair, Reynolds continued to mentor students, enabling them to excel in their chosen fields.

 In May 2006 Reynolds and co-worker Adrian Pulfer directed a project funded by the Laycock Center for Creative Collaboration in the Arts.
 The project took Graphic Design students to the 16th Annual AGIdeas Conference in Melbourne, Australia.
-BYU was the only non-professional presenter and represented themselves well.
+BYU was the only non-professional presenter at the conference.

 Awards and Recognitions

-In 2004 her letter-pressed children's book cover, Fall, was selected for the prestigious AIGA "50 Books/50 Covers" juried competition.
+In 1987, Reynolds was named the CASE Designer of the Year.
+In 2004, her letter-pressed children's book cover, Fall, was selected for the prestigious AIGA "50 Books/50 Covers" juried competition.

 She has been a member of the Salt Lake Art Directors Club, the American Institute of Graphic Arts, the University and College Designers Association, and CASE.